OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/03-reading-a-pot.md

 1. Lastly, we'll connect the right pin of the trimpot to `5V` on the Arduino Dock as a reference for our input voltage.

-If all goes well, your circuit should look something like this:
+If all goes well, your circuit should work like this:

 <!-- // DONE: IMAGE photo -->
 ![Completed trimpot dimming circuit](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Kit-Guides/Arduino/img/03-assembled-circuit.jpg)